tom wilkinson

 The Image

 The focused sun light transforms the clay from muddy grey to salmon pink - the delicate trace is minerals in the clay metamorphosed!
-Using the sun and clay to make an image is taking photography back to its most primal of levels - had the stone-age cave dweller aliens he\she could of captured images of their world.
+Using the sun and clay to make an image is taking photography back to its most primal of levels - had the stone-age cave dweller had a lens he\she could of captured images of their world.
+The black streaks were from the hotest days the UK has ever had on record - 104.5 degrees f. on july the 19th 2022.

 Like a normal camera and your eye, the image is projected onto a silicone chip or your retina upside down and back to front.
 This is a draw-back, however as the lighthouse is such a recognisable building even its silhouette, inverted, should be a recognisable image of this iconic building.
 Prints will be made from the clay plate with the image corrected.
 Below - installating the camera and box.